EU AI Act The Role of Authorised Representatives

 AR’s are tasked with verifying that the EU declaration of conformity and technical documentation have been prepared and that the appropriate conformity assessment procedure has been conducted by the provider.

-ARs keep essential documentation, including the contact details of the provider, EU declaration of conformity, technical documentation, and relevant certificates, available to AI Office for at least 10 years after the AI system is placed on the market.
+ARs keep essential documentation, including the contact details of the provider, EU declaration of conformity, technical documentation, and relevant certificates, available to the AI Office for at least 10 years after the AI system is placed on the market.

 They provide the AI Office, upon request, with all necessary information and documentation to demonstrate compliance with the regulation.